sysadminmike/couch-to-postgres/README.md

 Node libary to stream CouchDB changes into PostgreSQL with a simple client example.
 Based on https://github.com/orchestrate-io/orchestrate-couchdb.

-By adding a few some extra bits allows not only for SELECT queries on the data but also UPDATE/INSERTS/(DELETES todo) on your couchdb docs within Postgres.
+By adding a few some extra bits allows not only for SELECT queries on the data but also UPDATE/INSERTS/DELETES on your couchdb docs within Postgres.
 It is also possible to use your couch views as tables.

 Basically it allows postgres to use couchdb as its datastore - sort of like a Foreign Data Wrapper https://wiki.postgresql.org/wiki/Foreign_data_wrappers eg couchdb_fdw - but has a near realtime copy of records in postgres.